tbpassin/gf4-project/gf4/doc/basics.rst

 In addition to the stack, there are several other data storage locations:

-1. A single slot accessed by the "Store 1" and "Recall 1" buttons.
+1. A single slot accessed by the *Store 1** and *Recall 1* buttons.
 These store from and retrieve to the **X** position.

-2. The system clipboard, accessed by the "Copy To Clipboard" and "Load From Dialog" buttons.
+2. The system clipboard, accessed by the *Copy To Clipboard* and *Load From Dialog* buttons.
 The latter opens an editing window into which the clipboard can be copied.